Names

 FAQ

-can I use these orc names in a published game or novel
+Can I use these names in a published tabletop module or commercial game?

 Yes.
-Names generated here are free to use in personal and commercial projects — indie games, tabletop modules, fiction, anything.
-No attribution is required, and there are no usage restrictions.
+The names produced here are free for personal and commercial use — tabletop modules, indie video games, novels, or any other project.
+No attribution is needed and there are no usage restrictions.